 The abstract is one of the most important parts of the paper.
 You have only a few seconds in order to catch the reader's interest.
 A bad abstract may already move you towards the rejection side in the reviewer's decision process.

-In your abstract, establish the context, motivate the problem, briefly describe the solution, and present the results of your work.
+In your abstract, establish the context and relevance of your paper, motivate the problem, briefly describe the solution, and present the results of your work.
 Ideally, use one (short) sentence for each of the previously mentioned content items in order to keep your abstract short.
 Overall, this should be a short summary of the whole content of your paper, including results.
+The reader should understand the core of your paper in just a few sentences.Therefore, pick the most important result and also state it in the abstract, e.g., "Results show that our algorithm improves performance by 12% compared to the state of the art."
 See the abstract as a personal challenge for each of your papers.

 Writing the abstract in advance helps in getting your paper focused.
 However, re-read the abstract after you finished the paper.
 You will generally rewrite it after that for improvement.

 Generally, papers follow the structure given below:

 - Introduction: introduces into the context of the paper and shows why your work is relevant.

 - State of the art: discusses the current state of the art in the area of your paper and often leads to the problem motivation.